 The Upper Los Angeles River Subregion of the GLAC Region is located in the northwest portion of the Los Angeles County urbanized area.
-The Upper Los Angeles River Watershed begins in the surrounding mountains (San Gabriel Mountains, Susana Mountains, Simi Hills and Santa Monica Mountains) and runs through the San Fernando Valley on its way south to the Pacific Ocean.
+The Upper Los Angeles River Watershed begins in the surrounding mountains (San Gabriel Mountains, Santa Susana Mountains, and Simi Hills Santa Monica Mountains) and runs through the San Fernando Valley on its way south to the Pacific Ocean.
 Development is concentrated in the interior valleys and the surrounding foothills.
-Groundwater basins and runoff surrounding mountains provide local water supplies, although groundwater contamination from industrial sources and prior land uses poses a significant challenge in some locations.
+Groundwater and runoff from basins the surrounding mountains provide local water supplies, although groundwater contamination from industrial sources and prior land uses poses a significant challenge in some locations.
 The large expanses of urban and suburban development on the valley floors are home to approximately 2.3 million residents, with projections estimating population increasing to 2.6 million residents by 2035 (SCAG, 2010).
 Most of the major river and stream channels on the valley floors have been subject to channelization due to flood issues in the past, which prevents percolation.